 Another program run by Community Action is the Supplemental Assistance for Facilities to Assist the Homeless (SAFAH), which provides intensive support to formerly homeless families.
 The goal of the program is to create a transition for families from homelessness to self-sufficiency through intensive case management and housing location assistance.
-It helps families develop skills in budgeting and problem solving, and provides links to other needed services, such as education, training and employment.
-The program is restricted to families with children that have been homeless.70 aid.
-Transportation and child care issues also affect involvement in the program.71 Parenting classes offered by Community Action were canceled when funding for the program was cut.
+It helps families develop skills in budgeting and problem solving, and Children whose parents lacked effective parenting skills do not learn effective parenting.
+Their children are similarly affected, and the cycle continues.
+Today, almost everyone earning less than 100% FPL is eligible for medical assistance through the Oregon Health Plan. provides links to other needed services, such as education, training and employment.
+The program is restricted to families with children that have been homeless.72

 Few parenting skills training programs exist that focus on the needs of low-income families.
-PCC has a for-credit parenting skills class but the fee does not qualify for financial
+PCC has a for-credit parenting skills class but the fee does not qualify for financial aid.
+Transportation and child care issues also affect involvement in the program.73 Parenting classes offered by Community Action were canceled when funding for the program was cut.

 Adult and Family Services (AFS) offers some family support programs.
 The JOBS program (or "Steps to Success" as it is called locally) offers some life skills training and other support to recipients of public assistance, along with job training and searching.
-Oregon State University's extension office provides workshops on related areas like budgeting.72 Service is limited and workshops are not tailored to a low-income audience.
-The Salvation Army and some school districts also offer some life skills services, but they are limited.73 As a whole, these programs fail to cover the needs posed by low-income people in Washington County.
+Oregon State University's extension office provides workshops on related areas like budgeting.74 Service is limited and workshops are not tailored to a lowincome audience.
+The Salvation Army and some school districts also offer some life skills services, but they are limited.75 As a whole, these programs fail to cover the needs posed by low-income people in Washington County.